 Democracy and International Law

 No agreed definition of “democracy” is found in political theory or political science.
 Nor is there any agreed understanding of the term in international law.
-Held 2009 is a good introduction to the idea of democracy in political theory.
+Keane 2009 gives an account of the story of democracy, while Held 2009 is a good introduction to the idea of democracy in political theory.
 In terms of democracy and international law, few works deal systematically with the influence of democracy on international law doctrine and practice.
 Fox and Roth 2000 and Burchill 2006 are both excellent introductions to the subject.
 Crawford 1993 is a good example of how the question emerged on the agenda of international lawyers.
 Wouters, et al. 2003 provides a more up-to-date consideration of the issue.
-Fox 2013 is the best statement of the actual international law on democracy.
+Fox 2013 is a good statement of the international law on democracy; Hilary Charlesworth’s Hague Academy lectures, Charlesworth 2015, represent an excellent introduction to the subject.

 Burchill, Richard, ed.
 Democracy and International Law.
 Aldershot, UK: Ashgate, 2006.